flix/flix/doc/CONTRIBUTING.md

 6. You make the required changes, add test cases, documentation, and so forth.

-7. You push the local changes to your GitHub repository and creat a new pull request (PR).
+7. You push the local changes to your GitHub repository and create a new pull request (PR).

-8. Travis CI compiles and tests the PR.
+8. Travis CI automatically compiles and tests the PR.
 Be sure to check the results!

-9. We review the changes, and we iterate on the implementation.
+9. We perform a code review and iterate on the implementation.

 10. If the code is of sufficient quality it is merged in!

+*Note:*

-*Note:* You must agree to release your contributions under the Apache 2.0 license.
+You must agree to release your contributions under the Apache 2.0 license.

-You can affirm this by adding yourself to AUTHORS.md.
+You affirm this by adding yourself to AUTHORS.md.